Data Encryption Q&A with Thales eSecurity

 Encryption mathematically changes data but keeps the original pattern allowing for decryption.
-Tokenization protects sensitive data by substituting it with an undecipherable token which maintains the format of the source data.
-For example, a credit card number (1234-5678-1234-5678) when tokenized (2754-7529-6654-1987) looks similar to the original number and can be used in many operations that call for data in that format without the risk of linking it to the cardholder’s personal information.
-The tokenized data can also be stored in the same size and format as the original data, storing the tokenized data requires no changes in database schema or process.
+Tokenisation protects sensitive data by substituting it with an undecipherable token which maintains the format of the source data.
+For example, a credit card number (1234-5678-1234-5678) when tokenised (2754-7529-6654-1987) looks similar to the original number and can be used in many operations that call for data in that format without the risk of linking it to the cardholder’s personal information.
+The tokenised data can also be stored in the same size and format as the original data, storing the tokenised data requires no changes in database schema or process.

 The secure management of encryption keys are vital in ensuring only authorised individuals can decode and access information.
 If encrypted data is stolen or accidentally shared, it is protected because it is indecipherable.
 However, if the keys themselves are stolen, a cybercriminal can easily return the data to its original unencrypted form.

 An encryption key management system includes generation, exchange, storage, use, destruction and replacement of keys.